-Eliot Hall, the concrete building located immediately west of McMillan Hall, is named after Thomas Hopkinson Eliot.
+Eliot Hall was a concrete building located immediately west of McMillan Hall.
+It was named after Thomas Hopkinson Eliot.

 Thomas H. Eliot Hall was dedicated in April 1974.